Skip to main content

 If you think about squeezing a solid, what this means is that you’re pushing the states occupied by the valence electrons to higher energy levels, and therefore you must be putting energy into the solid.
 The need to exert energy on a solid when squeezing will manifest as a pressure (force per area) that resists the force trying to squeeze the solid.
 While you might think that it is the atoms and molecules themselves resisting being pushed closer together that makes a solid resist being compressed, this is not the whole case.
 In fact, this additional energy put into the valence electrons— which, remember, are not associated with individual electrons, but with the solid as a whole— contributes significantly to the restorative pressure of a compressed solid.
 This pressure is called Fermi degeneracy pressure.
 In this circumstance, “degeneracy” is a technical term referring to electrons all being packed into states as tightly as they can.
 The Fermi degeneracy pressure that resists the compression of a solid is a direct result of those states rising to higher energies as a result of the compression.

-This page titled 16.4: Solids is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Pieter Kok via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 16.4: Solids is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Pieter Kok via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?